rodralez/NaveGo/README.md

 * R. Gonzalez, C.A.
 Catania, P. Dabove, J.C.
 Taffernaberry, and M. Piras.
 Model validation of an open-source framework for post-processing INS/GNSS systems.
 III International Conference on Geographical Information Systems Theory, Applications and Management (GISTAM 2017).
 Porto, Portugal.
 April 2017.
 [Download](https://www.scitepress.org/PublicationsDetail.aspx?ID=Ds7NC2qnRSw%3d&t=1).

-## Branches

-NaveGo has two main branches:

-1. `master`: contains the stable releases of NaveGo.

-2. `develop`: every new feature of NaveGo will be implemented in this branch . `develop` will be merged to `master` from time to time.

-More branches would be created to develop particular features for NaveGo.
-These extra branches will be eventually merged to `develop`.

 ## Roadmap

 Hopefully, these three future features will be added to NaveGo: